-Besides an in-motion dome satellite DISH system, Entegra Coach also offers a Winegard Trav’ler for DirecTV and SHAW (Canada), but do not offer a DISH version.
+Besides an in-motion dome satellite DISH system, Entegra Coach also offers a Winegard Trav’ler for DirecTV and SHAW (Canada), but do not offer a DISH version (12/20/2020 update: for the 2022 model year Entegra will reportedly be offering a Hopper3 ready DISH option).
 As prior DISH subscribers, when we purchased our 2017 Entegra we ordered the DirectTV Trav’ler and later converted it for use with DISH and how we did that is described in this post.
 We’ll keep the DirectTV parts in case we decide to convert to DirecTV in the future.

 This post is divided into the following sections:

 SECTION 1 – The conversion of a Winegard Trav’ler from DirecTV to DISH.
 This info is applicable to any coach or situation.

 SECTION 2 – The Entegra specific reconfiguration of the wiring, using Entegra factory installed “prewiring”, to support the DISH system on a 2017 Entegra Aspire.
 This info should apply to most 2015 – 2017 (as well as some earlier and most later) Entegra models that were ordered with a DirectTV Trav’ler option.
 It should also apply even to those Entegra’s that only have the In Motion Dome unit as long as the Trav’ler prewire was provided by the factory.
 In addition, guidance is provided for 1/1/2018 and newer Trav’ler units which are compatible with the Hopper 3 and conversion kits produced after 11/26/2019 which will greatly simplify the installation.

 SECTION 3 – Eastern Arc vs. Western Arc issues and considerations particularly in regard to HD locals.
 Also, using an Eastern Arc LNB with the Trav’ler.